Sim4n6/plasoWiki/Dependencies---Ubuntu.md

   * change python-dev-all to python-dev
   * add missing build dependencies: python-dateutil, python-gflags, python-tz

+##### Notes
+Notes on updating Ubuntu build instructions

+* reuse 2.6.1 debian files of a later Ubuntu version
+  * change python-all to python
+  * change python-dev-all to python-dev
+  * fix build dependencies missing: python-dateutil, python-gflags, python-tz

+Make sure to install up2date dependencies otherwise setup.py will download the packages and break the dpkg build

+Trusty:

+* python-gflags
+* google-apputils
+* dateutil
+* pytz

+Precise:

+* python-dev instead of libpython-dev
+* gcc 4.7 (does downgrade to 4.6 work?)
+* dh-python (package already in ubuntu/precise but not visible? removing it)
+* ant (move Build-Depends-Indep to Build-Depends?)

 ### libyal
 The following instructions apply to the following dependencies: